Kurento/kurento/source/user/troubleshooting.rst

   This is one of the most hard to catch examples we've seen in our `mailing list <https://groups.google.com/d/topic/kurento/t25_QQSc_Bo/discussion>`__:

       > The problem was that our Socket.IO client did not correctly *URL-Encode* its JSON payload when *xhr-polling*, which resulted in all "plus" signs ('+') being changed into spaces (' ') on the server.
 This meant that the ``ufrag`` in the client's SDP was invalid if it contained a plus sign!
-Only some of the connections failed because not all ``ufrag``s contain plus signs.
+Only some of the connections failed because not all ``ufrag`` contain plus signs.